erinlkolp/alexa-plex-music-player-skill/README.md

 ![Header Image](assets/header_image.png)

 This is an Alexa skill that allows playback of audio from their Plex Music library on Alexa/Echo devices.
+I was tired of the official Alexa -> Plex integration failing to play what I wanted to hear.
+It's buggy and that's being nice.

 ## Features